CodeYourFuture/CYF-PD/content/blocks/fundamentals-test/readme.md

       **Part 5**

       If there is time, go through these [slides](https://docs.google.com/presentation/d/1Kti5KVzY9GGJ9rNU8Ye0G5eRNJo1S_qAzbTO1DosOnU/edit?usp=sharing) together.
-If not, take some time to go through them in your own time.
+If not, take time to review them in your own time.
     name: Worst Boss vs Best Boss
-    time: 40
+    time: 25
     goal: Evaluate the difference of technical and professional skills
 ---